Bard, Aosta Valley: History

 Fort Bard, which protects the pass, is built on the site of many earlier fortifications.
 In May 1800, it halted an entire French army launching a surprise attack on Northern Italy.
-It eventually fell to the division of French general Joseph Chabran on June 1, 1800.
+It eventually fell to the division of French general Joseph Chabran on 1 June 1800.

 Geography and climate

 Bard is located at the narrowest point of the Aosta Valley.
 At this point, the Dora Baltea makes a sharp turn around the large rock promontory on which Fort Bard is located.
-The steep valley sides means the village is full of small streets that are bordered with historic stone buildings.
+The steep valley sides mean the village is full of small streets that are bordered by historic stone buildings.

 The climate is mild for most of the year.
 The winter is cold but generally dry.

 Economy

-Economy is typical of the area, where agriculture, handicraft and tourism take the major role.
+The economy is typical of the area, where agriculture, handicraft and tourism take the major roles.

 Culture

 Cinema

 Bard has been a setting for numerous works of fiction and movies, including films, such as Avengers: Age of Ultron.